 Water contamination from these and other sources, including leaching, chemical spills, and runoffs, has been linked to long-term health effects, like cancer, cardiovascular and neurological diseases, and miscarriage.

-Analyzing the exact risks of chemically contaminated water is unfortunately difficult.
-So while it’s clear that disinfectants make us safer by removing disease-causing pathogens, experts have yet to determine the full scope of how the chemical cocktail in our drinking water really impacts human health.
+Unfortunately, analyzing the exact risks of chemically contaminated water is difficult.
+While disinfectants make us safer by removing disease-causing pathogens, experts have yet to determine the full scope of how the chemical cocktail in our drinking water impacts human health.

 REPORT: Nearly One in Four Americans’ Drinking Water Comes from Untested or Contaminated Systems